The Dark Sides of Calvinism

 I had thought I was safe from this sort of thing rearing its ugly head again, but I was wrong.
 In fact, as we recently discovered, there’s a movement to revive Calvin’s most extreme teachings, with the idea that it is getting “back to the basics” or some such.
 To me, “back to the basics” should be about following the examples of Jesus and His first and second-generation disciples, not about rebooting unbiblical 16th-century doctrines that have historically caused church and societal problems that are still evident today.

 So it’s especially timely to let people who’ve bumped up against Calvin’s more extreme doctrines know what is behind them and the damage they can do and have done.
-As they are defined and taught today by certain groups who consider themselves “Calvinist” (or, in some cases, the only people who “really believe the whole Bible”), they present a God who is far more merciless than merciful and a Christ who didn’t really die for the sins of the (whole) world.
+As they are defined and taught today by certain groups who consider themselves “Calvinist” (or, in some cases, the only people who “really believe the whole Bible”), they present a god who is far more merciless than merciful and a Christ who didn’t really die for the sins of the (whole) world.
 And they exhibit some very unChristian attitudes toward those outside their movement or subculture.
+(Note: I don’t capitalize the name of this “god” because it is not the God of the Bible.)

 Who Was John Calvin?